sheinhtetsai99/oct-tf-idf-legacy/README.md

 1. Once deployed, copy the deployment url and make a new post request
     1. Endpoint: <<deployment url>>/v1/models/tf-idf-classifier:predict
     1. Body:
-        1. For legacy model:
     ```sh
     {
     "texts": [
         "The GeForce RTX™ 2060 is powered by the NVIDIA Turing™ architecture, bringing incredible performance and the power of real-time ray tracing and AI to the latest games and to every gamer.
 RTX.
 It’s On.",
         "NVIDIA® TITAN RTX™ is the fastest PC graphics card ever built.
 It’s powered by the award-winning Turing™ architecture, bringing 130 Tensor TFLOPs of performance, 576 tensor cores, and 24 GB of ultra-fast GDDR6 memory to your PC.",
         "NVIDIA’s newest flagship graphics card is a revolution in gaming realism and performance.
 Its powerful NVIDIA Turing™ GPU architecture, breakthrough technologies, and 11 GB of next-gen, ultra-fast GDDR6 memory make it the world’s ultimate gaming GPU.
 RTX.
 It’s On.",
         "The GeForce® GTX 1660 Ti and 1660 are built with the breakthrough graphics performance of the award-winning NVIDIA Turing™ architecture.
 Easily upgrade your PC and get performance that rivals the GeForce GTX 1070*, a 16 Series GPU is a blazing-fast supercharger for today’s most popular games, and even faster with modern titles.",
         "Take on today's most challenging, graphics-intensive games without missing a beat.
 The GeForce GTX 1070 Ti and GeForce GTX 1070 graphics cards deliver the incredible speed and power of NVIDIA Pascal™—the most advanced gaming GPU architecture ever created.
 This is the ultimate gaming platform. #GameReady.",
         "NVIDIA Jetson Nano enables the development of millions of new small, low-power AI systems.
 It opens new worlds of embedded IoT applications, including entry-level Network Video Recorders (NVRs), home robots, and intelligent gateways with full analytics capabilities.",
         "In case of multiple occurrences of the maximum values, the indices corresponding to the first occurrence are returned.",
         "I am sure some bashers of Pens fans are pretty confused about the lack of any kind of posts about the recent Pens massacre of the Devils."
     ],
     "options-keys": ["whatever"],
     "options-values": ["whatever"]
     }
     ```
-        1. For non-legacy model:
-        ```sh
-        {
-        "texts": [
-            "The GeForce RTX™ 2060 is powered by the NVIDIA Turing™ architecture, bringing incredible performance and the power of real-time ray tracing and AI to the latest games and to every gamer.
-RTX.
-It’s On.",
-            "NVIDIA® TITAN RTX™ is the fastest PC graphics card ever built.
-It’s powered by the award-winning Turing™ architecture, bringing 130 Tensor TFLOPs of performance, 576 tensor cores, and 24 GB of ultra-fast GDDR6 memory to your PC.",
-            "NVIDIA’s newest flagship graphics card is a revolution in gaming realism and performance.
-Its powerful NVIDIA Turing™ GPU architecture, breakthrough technologies, and 11 GB of next-gen, ultra-fast GDDR6 memory make it the world’s ultimate gaming GPU.
-RTX.
-It’s On.",
-            "The GeForce® GTX 1660 Ti and 1660 are built with the breakthrough graphics performance of the award-winning NVIDIA Turing™ architecture.
-Easily upgrade your PC and get performance that rivals the GeForce GTX 1070*, a 16 Series GPU is a blazing-fast supercharger for today’s most popular games, and even faster with modern titles.",
-            "Take on today's most challenging, graphics-intensive games without missing a beat.
-The GeForce GTX 1070 Ti and GeForce GTX 1070 graphics cards deliver the incredible speed and power of NVIDIA Pascal™—the most advanced gaming GPU architecture ever created.
-This is the ultimate gaming platform. #GameReady.",
-            "NVIDIA Jetson Nano enables the development of millions of new small, low-power AI systems.
-It opens new worlds of embedded IoT applications, including entry-level Network Video Recorders (NVRs), home robots, and intelligent gateways with full analytics capabilities.",
-            "In case of multiple occurrences of the maximum values, the indices corresponding to the first occurrence are returned.",
-            "I am sure some bashers of Pens fans are pretty confused about the lack of any kind of posts about the recent Pens massacre of the Devils."
-        ],
-        "options-keys": ["whatever"],
-        "options-values": ["whatever"]
-        }
-    ```
+    1. Add JWT token under 'Headers' section in the following format: 'Bearer <<jwt token>>'

+1. Send request and you should be able to geta response